Email address: Message transport

-When transmitting email messages, mail user agents (MUAs) and mail transfer agents (MTAs) use the domain name system (DNS) to look up a Resource Record (RR) for the recipient's domain.
-A mail exchanger resource record (MX record) contains the name of the recipient's mailserver.
-In absence of an MX record, an address record (A or AAAA) directly specifies the mail host.
+When transmitting email messages, mail user agents (MUAs) and mail transfer agents (MTAs) use the domain name system (DNS) to look up a resource record (RR) for the recipient's domain.
+A mail exchange resource record (MX record) contains the name of the recipient's mail server.
+In the absence of an MX record, an address record (whether A or AAAA) directly specifies the mail host.

 The local-part of an email address has no significance for intermediate mail relay systems other than the final mailbox host.
 Email senders and intermediate relay systems must not assume it to be case-insensitive, since the final mailbox host may or may not treat it as such.
 A single mailbox may receive mail for multiple email addresses, if configured by the administrator.
 Conversely, a single email address may be the alias to a distribution list to many mailboxes.
-Email aliases, electronic mailing lists, sub-addressing, and catch-all addresses, the latter being mailboxes that receive messages regardless of the local-part, are common patterns for achieving a variety of delivery goals.
+Email aliases, electronic mailing lists, sub-addressing, and catch-all addresses (mailboxes that receive messages regardless of the local-part) are common patterns for achieving a variety of delivery goals.

-The addresses found in the header fields of an email message are not directly used by mail exchanges to deliver the message.
-An email message also contains a message envelope that contains the information for mail routing.
-While envelope and header addresses may be equal, forged email addresses (also called spoofed email addresses) are often seen in spam, phishing, and many other Internet-based scams.
-This has led to several initiatives that aim to make such forgeries of fraudulent emails easier to spot.
+The addresses contained in the header fields of an email message are not directly used by mail exchanges to deliver the message.
+In SMTP mail transfer, the sending system communicates the source and destination addresses; this information is sometimes called the "message envelope".
+While the envelope and header addresses may be the same, this is not strictly required, (Note: For a blind carbon copy (BCC), the target address does not appear in the header at all.) and forged or "spoofed" email addresses are often seen in spam, phishing, and many other Internet-based scams.
+This has led to several initiatives aimed at making such forgeries of fraudulent emails easier to spot.